theAvoidact.com

 If a third-party action is severed, can it later be consolidated with the main case?

-No. The AVOID Act includes a specific consolidation ban.
-Once a third-party action has been severed, whether because of a late filing or for any other reason, it cannot be consolidated back with the original action.
-This rule eliminates a historical workaround in which defendants would allow a third-party action to be severed and then seek reconsolidation later to effectively restart the process.
+No. Under CPLR § 1007(f), once a third-party action has been severed, whether because of a late filing or for any other reason, it cannot be consolidated back with the original action.
+This rule eliminates a historical workaround in which defendants would allow a third-party action to be severed and then seek reconsolidation later.

 The consolidation ban is covered in its own analysis in The consolidation ban: why severed actions cannot reunite.

-Do the AVOID Act deadlines apply to cases pending when the law took effect?
+Does the AVOID Act apply to cases that were pending when it took effect?

 What should I do immediately after being served with a complaint?